The Best Exmoor Holiday ideas and Guides in and

 Rainy Days are Fun!

 We have loads of ideas for rainy days….come for an afternoon or a full day at our barn.
-We go out foraging in the woods, moor and river valley and then bring our booty back to the woodburner and get creative!
+We go out foraging in the woods, moorland and river valley and then bring our booty back to the woodburner and get creative!
 Learn lino printing, or Collography.
 Play with watercolours, inks and collage.
 Learn how to make jams and jellies, sourdough and focaccia bread.
-You can even choose to make an heirloom Christmas Fairy!
+You can even choose to make an heirloom Christmas Fairy, needle felting with wool from our own sheep!